Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Theoretical formalism

 \subsection{Model and electron local constraint}

 The basic element of the crystal structure of both the electron- and hole-doped cuprate superconductors is the square-lattice copper-oxide plane in which superconductivity occurs upon either electron or hole doping \cite{Bednorz86,Tokura89}.
-As in the hole-doped case\cite{Anderson87}, the various signature features of the electron-doped cuprate superconductors can be also properly captured by the $t$-$J$ model on a square lattice,
+As in the hole-doped case \cite{Anderson87}, the various signature features of the electron-doped cuprate superconductors can be also properly captured by the $t$-$J$ model on a square lattice,

 where $C^{\dagger}_{l\sigma}$ ($C_{l\sigma}$) creates (annihilates) an electron with spin $\sigma$ (either $\uparrow$ or $\downarrow$) on site $l$, ${\bf S}_{l}$ is a localized spin operator with its components $S_{l}^{x}$, $S_{l}^{y}$, and $S_{l}^{z}$, while the chemical potential $\mu$ fixes the total number of electrons.
-The angle brackets $<ll'>$ and $<<ll'>>$ indicate the summations over the nearest-neighbor (NN) and next NN pairs, respectively, the NN hopping amplitude $t<0$ and next NN hoping amplitude $t'<0$ for the electron-doped case, while $t>0$ and $t'>0$ in the hole-doped side.
-Moreover, it has been shown that although the NN hopping amplitude $t$ in the $t$-$J$ model (\ref{tjham}) has a electron-hole symmetry since the sign of $t$ can be absorbed by the change of the sign of the orbital on one sublattice, the electron-hole asymmetry can be properly considered by the next NN hopping amplitude\cite{Hybertsen90,Gooding94,Kim98} $t'$.
-Throughout this paper, the NN magnetic exchange coupling $J$ is set as the energy unit, and $t$ and $t'$ are set to $t/J=-2.5$ and $t'/t=0.3$, respectively, as in the previous discussions of the low-energy electronic structure of the electron-doped cuprate superconductors\cite{Tan21}.
+The angle brackets $<ll'>$ and $<<ll'>>$ indicate the summations over the nearest-neighbor (NN) and next NN pairs, respectively.
+The $t$-$J$ model with the NN hopping $t$ has a particle-hole symmetry since the sign of $t$ can be absorbed by the change of the sign of the orbital on one sublattice \cite{Hybertsen90,Gooding94,Kim98}.
+However, the particle-hole asymmetry can be properly described by the next NN hopping $t'$, which has been tested extensively \cite{Hybertsen90,Gooding94,Kim98}.
+In particular, it has been shown clearly that the asymmetry seen by the angle-resolved photoemission spectroscopy (ARPES) observation on the hole-doped and electron-doped cuprate superconductors is actually consistent with calculations \cite{Kim98} performed within the $t$-$J$ model (\ref{tjham}), where all of the hopping terms have opposite signs for the electron and hole doping, while the sign of $t'$ is of crucial importance for the coupling of the charge motion to the spin background \cite{Hybertsen90,Gooding94,Kim98}.
+Throughout this paper, the NN magnetic exchange coupling $J$ is set as the energy unit, and $t$ and $t'$ are set to $t/J=-2.5$ and $t'/t=0.3$, respectively, as in the previous discussions of the low-energy electronic structure of the electron-doped cuprate superconductors \cite{Tan21}.
 However, to compare with the experimental energy scales, we set $J=1000$K.